 "With the right provider, egg freezing can provide women with comfort and hope that, when the time comes, she can experience the joys of pregnancy and childbirth," he said.
 "The ability to freeze eggs and store them for long-term use provides women with reproductive options that they may not have otherwise had."

-Interested women can learn more about egg freezing by contacting Community Assisted Fertility Services at 317-621-0600.
+Interested women can learn more about egg freezing by contacting Community Fertility Specialty Care at 317-621-0600.